detricksnyder/TeachingLectures/PHYS101/README.md

 * List the major metabolic actions of catecholamines.
 * Contrast the thresholds for actions vs. plasma levels of epi and NE under common conditions, like exercise, and in the disease pheochromocytoma

+## Endocrine and Hypothalamic Control of Appetite

+* Describe the appetite-regulating hormones secreted from the gut, how they are regulated and under what conditions they are released.
+* Describe the AgRP/POMC circuit and its relationship to both circulating factors and neuropeptides.
+* Understand the relationship between adipose mass and appetite regulation, including how adipokines are regulated and what role they play.
+* List the effects of insulin on appetite and what the neurological targets of insulin are.
+* Describe the role of the blood-brain barrier in the regulation of appetite and how it is altered in obesity.
+* Describe how hypothalamic feeding circuits integrate with other pleasure and reward circuits in the brain.
+* Explain how neuroendocrine obesity differs from idiopathic obesity and how they might be treated in different ways.

 ## Pancreatic Hormones and Metabolic Control